botinock/FraudDetection/README.md

 # FraudDetection
  Test task for Scalarr on Data Analysis and Anomaly Detection.
  All the tasks have been completed using Python and Pandas.
+Code in Jupyter Notebooks Data_1.ipynb, Data_2.ipynb, Data_3.ipynb.

 ## Data_1